JuliaNLSolvers/NLSolversBase.jl/README.md

 # NLSolversBase

 NLSolversBase is the core, common dependency of several [JuliaNLSolvers](https://github.com/JuliaNLSolvers) packages.
 Currently, it aims at establishing common ground for [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) and [LineSearches.jl](https://github.com/JuliaNLSolvers/LineSearches.jl), but [NLsolve.jl](https://github.com/JuliaNLSolvers/NLsolve.jl) will eventually also depend on this package.
+The common ground is mainly the types used to hold objectives and information about the objectives, and an interface to interact with these types.

 Travis-CI